tpaschalis/patron/docs/components/HTTP.md

 - https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9

 **improvement considerations**
-- we can could the storing of the cached objects and their age counter.
+- we can reconsider the storing of the cached objects and their age counter.
 That way we would avoid loading the whole object in memory, if the object is already expired.
 This approach might provide considerable performance (in terms of memory utilisation) improvement for big response objects.
 - we could extend the metrics to use the key of the object as a label as well for more fine-grained tuning.